 38mm steel burrs again, 5g more single grind capacity than the Normcore.

-So this coffee grinder appears to talk the talk.
-I’ve not tried it, so I can’t confirm it walks the walk, however it has some wonderful reviews.
+So this coffee mill appears to talk the talk.
+I’ve not tried it, so I can’t confirm it walks the walk, however it has some excellent reviews.

 Check Price - Amazon UK

-The Porlex Mini is an incredibly popular coffee grinder, especially one of coffee loving nomads, or just Aeropress owners who like to brew coffee when they’re out & about.
+The Porlex Mini is an incredibly popular grinder, particularly among coffee loving nomads, or just Aeropress owners who like to brew coffee when they’re out & about.

-The mini extremely fits inside the Aeropress, meaning you can pack it that way, which comes in handy for space saving when you’re out and about with it (although it’s not the only manual mill with this feature).
+The mini extremely fits inside the Aeropress, meaning you can pack it that way, which comes in handy for space saving when you’re out and about with it (although it’s not the only manual grinding machine with this feature).

 Size & Weight: